pamgluss/wereonlyalittlelost_blog/content/trips/oregon/oregon-roadtrip-2022-day-4.md

 At this point I liked wandering around but I knew I'd need real food before drinking any more.
 I was on my way over to Reach Break when I came across [Tora Sushi](https://torasushi.com/).
 Essentially I ate there on a whim, no recommendation.
 I don't know if I'd actually recommend it.

-The food was fine but not as great as I'd imagine considering it's so close to the ocean.
+The food was good but not as great as I'd imagine considering it's so close to the ocean.
 I got a sake flight here, but it wasn't an Oregon sake flight like I would've hoped for.

 ![DSC_0898](/images/DSC_0898.png)